 This chapter describes the advanced features of your router.
-The information is for readers with a solid understanding of networking concepts such as setting up remote access from the Internet by IP or domain name.
+The information is for users with a solid understanding of networking concepts who want to set the router up for unique situations such as when remote access from the Internet by IP or domain name is needed.